ManimCommunity/manim/docs/source/guides/deep_dive.rst

   ``alpha = 0.5``).
 - Then the scene asks the renderer to do its job.
 The only mobject that needs to be processed at this point is the main mobject attached to the transformation.
-  The camera supplies its semantic view transform, while renderer-owned Cairo helpers draw the current mobject state into the renderer's raster target.
-The renderer reads that target and passes an owned array to the file writer.
+  The camera supplies its view transform, while Cairo drawing helpers draw the transformed square into the renderer's image buffer.
+The renderer passes a copy of that buffer's RGBA pixels to the file writer.
 - At the end of the loop, 90 frames have been passed to the file writer.

 Completing the render loop